Thijzert123/packrinth/docs/cli-help.md

 * `export` — Export a branch to a Modrinth modpack
 * `doc` — Generate Markdown documentation
 * `completions` — Generate shell completion for Packrinth
+* `version` — Show information about the current Packrinth installation

 ###### **Options:**